 Laura Campbell came to UCLan on the back of enduring a difficult time at another university.
-However, three years later, Laura is on the verge of graduating after enjoying her time at UCLan far more than she ever thought she would.
+Three years later, she graduated with a First Class Honours degree in Psychology, after enjoying her time at UCLan far more than she ever thought she would.

 The transition from one university to another isn’t a very common step to take so understandably Laura was quite apprehensive at first.
 However, through the support of her tutors and peers she soon realised that she had nothing to worry about at all.

-“Due to my negative experiences at my previous university I was particularly anxious about having to start afresh, especially as I didn’t know anyone and I was worried that I may have the same experiences as I did the previous year,” Laura said.
+Laura said: “Due to my negative experiences at my previous university I was particularly anxious about having to start afresh, especially as I didn’t know anyone and I was worried that I may have the same experiences as I did the previous year.

-Outside of the course itself, Laura has gotten involved with numerous different things across UCLan.
+Outside of the course itself, Laura got involved with numerous different things across UCLan.
 In her second year, she became a student ambassador whilst also taking the chance to become a research assistant within the Psychology department.

-“Being a research assistant provided me with valuable insight and knowledge regarding research techniques which later assisted me with my own research in my third year dissertation project,” Laura said.
+Laura said: “Being a research assistant provided me with valuable insight and knowledge regarding research techniques which later assisted me with my own research in my third year dissertation project.”

 She continued: “Becoming an ambassador has also provided me with the opportunity of becoming a Mobility Support Worker over the past year, which has helped my personal and professional development immensely.”

 Having now graduated, Laura is currently working towards publishing her dissertation, while she has also decided to remain affiliated with UCLan.
 After initially going into another job, she returned to work at the University in May this year, and now works as an assistant on the Future U project based at UCLan, as well as volunteering in the Psychology department.